rerun-io/rerun/docs/content/howto/arrow-cpp-pixi.md

 The rerun-cpp example: <https://github.com/rerun-io/cpp-example-opencv-eigen> ships with a `pixi.toml` file to manage its dependencies, as well as a set of tasks to simplify running it.

+If you have pixi installed, all you need to do to run the example is:
 ```
 git clone https://github.com/rerun-io/cpp-example-opencv-eigen
 cd cpp-example-opencv-eigen